Fitting Thule roof bars is designed to be quick and straightforward, even for beginners. Most Thule roof bar systems come with:

 Whether a Thule foot pack can be reused depends on the design of the new vehicle's roof.
 If the new car has a roof type similar to the old car (e.g., both vehicles have raised rails), you may be able to reuse your existing foot pack.
 However, in many cases, a new foot pack or adapter/fit kit will be necessary.

-Checking with a guide such as our Thule roof bar guide is the best way to determine the parts necessary and compatible with your new vehicle.
+Checking with a guide such as our Thule fitting guide is the best way to determine the parts necessary and compatible with your new vehicle.

 Not all Thule foot packs are compatible with every Thule load bar.
 Some older models, such as the original SquareBars, may require specific foot packs, while newer Evo systems are designed to work with Thule’s modern WingBar Evo, ProBar, and SlideBar models.